How to Start a Blog – For 2021 & Beyond

 Step Three: Setting up a WordPress theme

-I will simplify these steps for you, but please follow the tips diligently, the last thing we need are wasted expenses.
+I will simplify these steps for you, but please follow the instructions diligently, the last thing we need are wasted time and expenses.

 Step 1: Finalizing a Domain Name

 Let me first unravel the very meaning of a ‘Domain Name’.
-Here’s an ‘not-so-textbook-but-really-thoughtful’ version of it:
+Here’s a ‘not-so-textbook-but-really-thoughtful’ version of it:

 Domain Name is the address of your blog on the Internet.